rjashby/Bakery.Solution/README.md

 ## Setup/Installation Requirements

+**Required Software**

+1) _You will need some type of coding software should you wish to view and edit the code.
+VS Code is an example of a free code editor, which can be downloaded at [VS Code](https://code.visualstudio.com/)_.

+2) _Additionally, you will need to download the .NET framework, which can be downloaded at [.NET5](https://dotnet.microsoft.com/en-us/download/dotnet/5.0)_.

 **Cloning**

 1) _In order to utilize this page on your local machine, you will need to clone a copy of this repository_

 2) _Navigate to your desired directory in your command terminal and run:_

 ``` $ git clone https://github.com/rjashby/Bakery.Solution" ```

-3) _Should you wish to edit the code you cloned, you will need coding software.
-VS Code is an example of a free code editor, which can be downloaded at https://code.visualstudio.com/_.

-4) _Once your coding software is installed, open the folder of the cloned repository, which will contain the necessary files._
+3) _Once cloned, open the folder of the cloned repository in your code editor to view all the necessary files._

 **Downloading**